lightbend-labs/dbuild/docs/src/sphinx/dbuild.rst

   ``build.projects: [...]``.
 The list of projects, enclosed in square brackets, describes the various software projects that should be built together by dbuild.

-default options
+defaults
-  Rather than specifying for each project all of its parameters, some common options can be just described once, and they will act as defaults for all the enclosed projects.
+  Rather than specifying for each project all of its parameters, some common options can optionally be just described once, and they will act as defaults for all the enclosed projects.
 These options are described in more detail on the page :doc:`buildOptions`, which also contains some examples.